 - All volunteers will work within a TEAM approach – no more than 10 people/TEAM.
 Bring your own team OR we will be glad to assign you to a TEAM.

 - Each TEAM will be provided a map of the area they will clean.

-Individual site registration is now live and we will continue to keep you updated on any changes.
-For now, stay safe and healthy and we hope to see you in September!
+Individual site registration is pending and we will continue to keep you updated on any changes.
+For now, stay safe and healthy and we hope to see you in May!

 Flats West Bank:

 Rivergate Park/Cuyahoga River: Cuyahoga River based clean up with members of Cleveland’s paddle community interfacing with the Port of Cleveland’s Flotsam and PHASTAR.